 What did St Cyprian teach?

 Saint Cyprian teaches witchcraft and occult rituals.
-Although God commands in Deuteronomy that there should be no one among the Jews to use divination or fortune-telling games or to investigate the sounds or flights of birds, nor to pass his children over the fire, thinking thereby to purify them by fire, or to do other such things: Let not them be found with thee that pass their son or daughter through the fire, neither soothsayer, nor soothsayer, nor sorcerer, nor enchanter, nor sorcerer of spirits, nor summoner of spirits, nor magician, nor those that pray with the dead.
+Although God commands in Deuteronomy that there should be no one among the Jews to use divination or fortune-telling games or to investigate the sounds or flights of birds, nor to pass his children over the fire, thinking thereby to purify them by fire, or to do other such things: Let not them be found with thee that pass their son or daughter through the fire, neither soothsayer, nor soothsayer, nor sorcerer, nor enchanter, nor sorcerer of spirits, nor summoner of souls, nor magician, nor those that pray with the dead.

 Key Verse related to Saint Cyprian of Carthage